Carbon Monoxide

 • Do not use gasoline-burning appliances in enclosed spaces.
 For example, do not use gasoline-burning generators or camp stoves in homes, basements, campers, tents, vans, trucks, garages, or mobile homes.

 • Do not smoke.
-Do not allow children to breathe tobacco smoke.
+Do not allow children to breathe in tobacco smoke.

 For more information: